Kimberly Foster, MM Yale University.

-Violist, Artist and Professional Life Coach Kim Foster enjoys inspiring clients and audiences to explore making personal connections with cultures and communities through art.
+Violist, Educator and Professional Life Coach Kim Foster inspires clients and audiences to explore making connections between culture, community and current day issues through music.
 Her work sparks curiosity, awakens awareness and facilitates creative thinking through coaching groups and individuals, presenting talks and lectures, and performing multidisciplinary art music projects throughout New York City and the East Coast.

 Orchestrally, Kim served as Principal Viola of the Allentown Symphony in PA; Acting Assistant Principal Viola of the Albany Symphony Orchestra and as a substitute with The Minnesota Orchestra, The Minnesota Opera and the New Jersey Symphony.
 She has also contributed to recordings for TV (‘The Unbreakable Kimmy Schmidt’), Film (Netflix ‘Under the Shadow of the Moon’) and several video game soundtracks.